jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 Guynemer's passing and of the 1918 armistice.

 So, what is it about?
-A few years ago, we learned that Google had experimented with I<supervised machine learning>
-writing Google Alpha Go, a program to play Go.
-Then we learned about another experiment, Google Alpha Go Zero and the chess equivalent Google Alpha Chess Zero, which were I<unsupervised machine learning>
+A few years ago, we learned that Google had experimented with _supervised machine learning_ writing Google Alpha Go, a program to play Go.
+Then we learned about another experiment, Google Alpha Go Zero and the chess equivalent Google Alpha Chess Zero, which were _unsupervised machine learning_ or _machine self-learning_.
-or I<machine self-learning>.

 The software knows only the rules of the game and how to determine the result of a game that has ended (win / draw / loss).
 It knows absolutely nothing about the tactics or the strategy of the game.
 Then the software plays a huge number of games against itself, analyses the results and learns which are the good moves and which are the bad moves.

 This idea of machine self-learning did not appear in 2017 or 2018.
 I have read an article in the 1970's describing what would be such a system for tic-tac-toe.
 A few years later, when I discovered Nova Games' Ace of Aces, I thought that